chinapedia/wikipedia.abstract.en/Page/Safe_semantics.md

 Read

 The read algorithm is a basic version of join.
 The difference is the broadcast mechanism used by the read operation.
 A client (_cw_) broadcasts a message to the system and once a server receives the inquiry, it sends a reply message to the client.
-Once the client receives enough replies (n-f-j) it stops sending an inquiry.centre
+Once the client receives enough replies (n-f-j) it stops sending an inquiry.

 Write

 Client (_cw_) sends an inquiry into the system in different rounds and waits until it receives two acknowledgment. (_sn_ =sequence number)

-Write_operation.jpg Write2.jpg

 The reason for receiving two acknowledgments is to avoid danger in a system.
 When a process sends an acknowledgement (_ack_), it may die after one millisecond.Therefore, no confirmation is received by the client.